-The first day of Pesach is itself a kind of “firstborn”: it is the first day on which God began to reveal Himself in the world.
+The first day of Pesaḥ is itself a kind of “firstborn”: it is the first day on which God began to reveal Himself in the world.
 Until this time, individual miracles were performed for special people, but not on a national level, via an entire people, the people of Israel.
 When the great day arrived, the day designated for the revelation of the root of faith in the world, a severe accusation against the firstborns of Egypt, who denied God’s existence, was aroused.
+They were stubborn and prevented the revelation of His light through the people of Israel.
 Upon God’s revelation at midnight, they were all broken and slain.
 In contrast, the bekhorim of Israel, who expressed their faith in God by obeying His commandment, on the eve of the Exodus, to slaughter a lamb, which was an Egyptian god, risking their lives by smearing its blood on the doorposts, were saved and sanctified.

 Each year, we relive the special time of Seder night, when the source of our faith was revealed.
-However, as this holy night approaches, the accusation against the bekhorim is reawakened: are they as committed to the Torah and the mitzvot as they should be?
+However, as this holy night approaches, the accusation against the bekhorim is reawakened: Are they as committed to the Torah and the mitzvot as they should be?
 Are they expressing God’s name in the world as they should?
-Firstborns therefore have a custom to fast and repent on Erev Pesach.
+Firstborns therefore have a custom to fast and repent on Erev Pesaḥ.

 This fast is less strict than other fasts.
 All of the other fasts were instituted by the Sages, but Ta’anit Bekhorot, a custom adopted by many bekhorim, was never instituted as a binding obligation by the Sages.
 It is therefore customary to be lenient.
 For example, if one suffers from a headache, or from a pain in his eye, he is exempt from Ta’anit Bekhorot, even though he is not considered sick and would not be exempt from other fasts.
 Likewise, if one thinks that by fasting he will not be able to fulfill the mitzva of eating matza and recount the story of the Exodus, it is better that he not fast.
 Furthermore, the custom is that whoever participates in a se’udat mitzva is exempt from Ta’anit Bekhorot (Birkei Yosef §470; MB 470:2, 10).